Shinjan-saha/Fire_Detection_System/README.md

-# Fire Detection System & Storing Sensor Data on Thinkspeak & Showing in NextJS Dashboard
+# Fire Detection System & Storing Sensor Data on Thinkspeak & Showing in NextJS & Flutter Dashboard

 ### Here by Using NodeMCUESP8266 & DHT11 Tempearature & Humidity based Sensor,MQT12 Gas Sensor,Flame IR sensor,Buzzer &  Cloud Service Like ThinkSpeak we can Read the Tempearture,Humidity,Gas Conectrataion & Flame Collected by the Sensors & show it in the ThinkSpeak Console & an Web Dashboard Using NextJS.